Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Immediate family members may be eligible for asylum status with all its benefits such as work authorization, as long as they have been named in the alien’s asylum application; even if any family members are not present in the U.S. at the time the application is filed.
 This includes your spouse and unmarried children under 21 years of age.

-At Law Offices of Shilpa Malik, we have successfully helped many clients obtain asylum in the U.S. at all stages of the asylum process.
-Our attorneys can explain the definition of a refugee and the qualifications you need to meet in order to be granted asylum.
+VisaNation Law Group attorneys have successfully helped many clients obtain asylum in the U.S. at all stages of the asylum process.
+The attorneys can explain the definition of a refugee and the qualifications you need to meet in order to be granted asylum.
 We have successfully obtained asylum for people from many countries, allowing them to legally reside in the United States.
-We are dedicated to both helping people escape persecution in their home countries, and securing them a safe haven here in the U.S.
+We are dedicated to both helping people escape persecution in their home countries as well as securing them a safe haven here in the U.S.